Deputy Watching Inmates Gardening

 The Virginia Beach Sheriff’s Office provides a wide variety of programs to aid in the rehabilitation of offenders.
 Programs include the following:

-• Inmate Workforce, which takes approximately 45 inmates out into the community (with deputy supervision) to landscape and maintain public property and provide low-cost tents for charitable events (inmates receive additional food and privileges and can earn time off their sentences);
+• Inmate Workforce: This takes approximately 45 inmates out into the community (with deputy supervision) to landscape and maintain public property and provide low-cost tents for charitable events (inmates receive additional food and privileges and can earn time off their sentences);

-• Trustee Program, which allows inmates to provide cleaning and maintenance services throughout the Correctional Center, prepare and serve meals for their fellow inmates, do laundry and help with other tasks (inmates receive additional food and privileges and can earn time off their sentences);
+• Trustee Program: This allows inmates to provide cleaning and maintenance services throughout the Correctional Center, prepare and serve meals for their fellow inmates, do laundry and help with other tasks (inmates receive additional food and privileges and can earn time off their sentences);

-• GED Program, which provides instruction and testing for inmates who haven’t graduated high school to earn their GED (General Educational Development) diploma;
+• GED Program: This provides instruction and testing for inmates who haven’t graduated high school to earn their GED (General Educational Development) diploma;

-• Life Empowerment Program (LEP), which offers inmates a three-phase, biblically-based opportunity to improve their basic life skills;
+• Life Empowerment Program (LEP): This offers inmates a three-phase, biblically-based opportunity to improve their basic life skills;

-• Religious Program, which provides counseling and religious services to inmates of all faiths through the Chaplain’s Office;
+• Religious Program: This provides counseling and religious services to inmates of all faiths through the Chaplain’s Office;

-The Virginia Beach Sheriff’s Office also provides programs and services to help those suffering from mental illness and those detoxifying from drug and/or alcohol.
+The Virginia Beach Sheriff’s Office also provides programs and services to help those suffering from mental illness and those detoxifying from drugs and/or alcohol.

 The Sheriff’s Office Alternative Sentencing Program provides alternatives to traditional incarceration, including the: